DataDog/terraform-provider-datadog/DEVELOPMENT.md

 -   [tfplugindocs][8]
 -   [gotestsum][9] (to run project tests) `gotestsum` executable binary is installed into `$GOPATH/bin` when running `make get-test-deps`.
 Add the `$GOPATH/bin` directory to your `$PATH`

+## Adding new resources

+All new resources should be written using [Terraform Plugin Framework][11].
+See [here][12] for examples of current resources implemented using Terraform Plugin Framework.

 ## Makefile

 The root of this project contains a `GNUmakefile` with the purpose of making each development step easier.
 While some commands are outlined here, please see [GNUmakefile][5] for all available commands.